Culture of Ireland: Religion

 Christianity was brought to Ireland during or prior to the 5th century and its early history among the Irish is in particular associated with Saint Patrick, who is generally considered Ireland's leading patron saint.
 The Celtic festival of Samhain, not to be confused with Halloween, originated in Ireland and a reconstructed version is celebrated by some across the globe.

 Ireland is a place where religion and religious practice have long been held in high esteem.
-The majority of people on the island are Roman Catholics; however, there are significant Protestant and Orthodox minorities.
+The majority of people on the island are Roman Catholics; however, there are significant Protestant and rather smaller Orthodox minorities.
 Protestants are mostly concentrated in Northern Ireland, where they long made up a plurality of the population.
 The three main Protestant denominations on the island are the Anglican Church of Ireland, the Presbyterian Church in Ireland and the Methodist Church in Ireland.
-These are also joined by numerous other smaller denominations including Baptists, several American gospel groups and the Salvation Army.
+These are also joined by numerous smaller denominations including Baptists, several American gospel groups, and the Salvation Army.
 Orthodox Christianity also has a notable presence in Ireland, where it has been the fastest growing religion since 1991, largely due to immigration from Eastern Europe.
 Other minority denominations of Christianity include Jehovah's Witnesses and The Church of Jesus Christ of Latter Day Saints (LDS).
 In addition to the Christian denominations there are centres for Buddhists, Hindus, Baháʼís, Pagans and for people of the Islamic and Jewish faiths.

+In some Irish homes, especially in rural areas, the Sacred Heart lamp and Infant of Prague statue are common features.
+Marian devotion is also reflected in roadside or village shrines and grottoes dedicated to the Virgin Mary.
+Baptisms, funerals and weddings are usually conducted by a priest of the local parish.
+Many larger towns have convents or friaries, priories or monasteries, and members of religious orders historically ran the local secondary schools and hospitals.
+A common tradition among Irish Catholics is to make the sign of the cross when passing a church or graveyard.
+Prayers for the intercession of saints are common, with Anthony of Padua, St. Jude, Therese of Lisieux, Padre Pio and St. Brigid being popular saints in Ireland.

-In the 2021 Census, of those in the Republic of Ireland that stated their religious identity, 81.6% identified as Christian; 68.8% as Roman Catholic, 4.2% as Protestant, 2.1% as Orthodox, 0.7% as other Christians, while 1.6% identified as Muslim, 0.7% as Hindu, 14.8% as having no religion and 7.1% not stating their religious identity.
-Amongst the Republic's Roman Catholics, weekly church attendance has declined sharply over the past few decades, from 87% in 1981, to 60% in 1998, to 30% in 2021.
+In the 2021 census, of those in the Republic of Ireland that stated their religious identity, 81.6% identified as Christian; 68.8% as Roman Catholic, 4.2% as Protestant, 2.1% as Orthodox, 0.7% as other Christians, while 1.6% identified as Muslim, 0.7% as Hindu, 14.8% as having no religion and 7.1% not stating their religious identity.
+Amongst the Republic of Ireland's Roman Catholics, weekly church attendance has declined sharply over the past few decades, from 87% in 1981, to 60% in 1998, to 30% in 2021.
 Still, this remains one of the higher attendance rates in Europe.
 The decline is said to be linked to reports of Catholic Church sexual abuse cases in Ireland.